Kiteboarding: Wind strength and kite sizes

 Kitesurfers change kite size and/or line length depending on wind strength — stronger winds call for a smaller kite to prevent overpower situations.
-Kitesurfers will determine the wind strength using either an anemometer or, more typically, visual clues as shown in the Beaufort scale.
+Kitesurfers determine the wind strength using either an anemometer or, more typically, visual clues as shown in the Beaufort scale.
 Modern kites dedicated to kitesurfing provide a "depower" option to reduce the power in the kite.
 By using depower, the kite's angle of attack to the wind is reduced, thereby catching less wind in the kite and reducing the pull.

 Bow kites have a wider wind range than C-kites, so two kite sizes (such as 7 m2 and 12 m2) could form an effective quiver for winds ranging from 10 to 30+ knots for a 75 kg (165 lb) rider.

 Wind direction and speed

 Cross-shore and cross-onshore winds are the best for unassisted kiteboarding.
 Direct onshore winds carry the risk of being thrown onto land or stuck in shallows.
 Direct offshore winds pose the danger of being blown away from the shore in the event of equipment failure or loss of control.
 However offshore winds can be quite suitable in confined waters, like in a lake or estuary, or when a safety boat is assisting.

 The kiter must maintain a clear perception of the wind direction but also of the wind speed.
 The Beaufort scale is of great assistance in helping users assess the situation.
 A range of wind up to 33 knots covers the conditions for a safe practice for an experienced rider.
 A less experienced one should avoid riding with more than 15 knots.
 Most twintip boards and inflatable kites would be barely rideable below 11 knots, therefore for most cases a user should focus on the winds classified as moderate up to strong.